demisto/content/Packs/CommonScripts/Scripts/script-MatchRegex_README.md

+Deprecated.
+Use the *MatchRegexV2* script instead.
 Extracts regex data from a given text.
-This supports groups and looping as well.
+The script supports groups and looping.

 ## Script Data
 ---